JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 #### Use the view model's flow from the main activity

-In `androidApp/src/main/java`, locate the MainActivity.kt file and update the following class replacing previous implementation:
+In `androidApp/src/main/java`, locate the MainActivity.kt file and update the following class, replacing the previous
+implementation:

 ```kotlin
 import android.os.Bundle